edgeimpulse/balena-cam-tinyml/README.md

 Select the *Image* section and confirm *RGB* color depth.
 Image features will then be generated.

-Finally configure the Neural Network in the *Transfer learning* section with the following parameters:
+Finally configure the Neural Network in the *Transfer learning* section.
+You can keep the default parameters such as:
-* Number of training cycles: 100
+* Number of training cycles: 10
-* Learning rate: 0.001
+* Learning rate: 0.005
 * Data augmentation: ON
 * Minimum confidence rating: 0.75